Adding Google Analytics to WordPress can be done by using one of four methods:

 - Requires some technical knowledge to create and add dataLayer.push code to HTML for Google Analytics Event tracking

-That’s it, if you have any questions on this or have something useful to add which will help others based on your experience, don’t be shy – drop a comment below!
+So, there you have it, 4 different methods for adding Google Analytics to your WordPress site.
+If you have any questions on this or have something useful to add which will help others based on your experience, don’t be shy – drop a comment below!

 If you’re getting started with Google Analytics and are looking for some help, why not get in touch.
-Feel free to call us on 01273 733433 or get in touch using the form below.
+You can find out more about our Google Analytics services here or feel free to call us on 01273 733433 or get in touch using the form below.
 We’d love to help!